 because we trust in his holy name.

 11 Then he said to me, “Son of man, these bones are the whole house of Israel.
 Behold, they say, ‘Our bones are dried up, and our hope is lost; we are indeed cut off.’
-12 Therefore prophesy, and say to them, Thus says the Lord God: Behold, I will open your graves and raise you from your graves, O my people.
+12 Therefore prophesy, and say to them, Thus says the Lord GOD: Behold, I will open your graves and raise you from your graves, O my people.
 And I will bring you into the land of Israel.
-13 And you shall know that I am the Lord, when I open your graves, and raise you from your graves, O my people.
+13 And you shall know that I am the LORD, when I open your graves, and raise you from your graves, O my people.
 14 And I will put my Spirit within you, and you shall live, and I will place you in your own land.
-Then you shall know that I am the Lord; I have spoken, and I will do it, declares the Lord.”
-(ESV)
+Then you shall know that I am the LORD; I have spoken, and I will do it, declares the LORD.”

 4 For everyone who has been born of God overcomes the world.
 And this is the victory that has overcome the world—our faith.
 5 Who is it that overcomes the world except the one who believes that Jesus is the Son of God?

 6 This is he who came by water and blood—Jesus Christ; not by the water only but by the water and the blood.
 And the Spirit is the one who testifies, because the Spirit is the truth.
 7 For there are three that testify: 8 the Spirit and the water and the blood; and these three agree.
 9 If we receive the testimony of men, the testimony of God is greater, for this is the testimony of God that he has borne concerning his Son.
 10 Whoever believes in the Son of God has the testimony in himself.
 Whoever does not believe God has made him a liar, because he has not believed in the testimony that God has borne concerning his Son.